Killerpilze: History

-On July 27, 2007, the band released its second album Mit Pauken und Raketen.
-Their album peaked to 19 in the German charts.
+On July 27, 2007, the band released its second album, Mit Pauken und Raketen.
+Their album debuted at #14 on German charts.

-In July 2008, their song "Verrockt" is used in the German soundtrack of Camp Rock.
+In July 2008, their song "Verrockt" was used in the German soundtrack of Camp Rock.

 In 2010, the band created its own label, KillerpilzeRecords.
-On February 12 of the same year, the first single "Drei" from their third album Lautonom was released.
-In the end of 2010, the group returned to the studio and recorded their fourth album Ein Bisschen Zeitgeist.
+On February 12 of the same year, the first single, "Drei", from their third album, Lautonom, was released.
+In the end of 2010, the group returned to the studio and recorded their fourth album, Ein Bisschen Zeitgeist.

-The band has contributed to campaigns such as Kein Bock auf Nazis (No Support for Nazis), and Punk Macht Schule, which helps to build schools in Ethiopia.
+The band has contributed to campaigns such as Kein Bock auf Nazis ("No Support for Nazis") and Punk Macht Schule ("Punk Goes School"), which helps to build schools in Ethiopia.